-Hi, my name is Racquel, I was born in Jamaica and came to the United States at age 5 and was raised in the Bronx, NY.
-My Mom was a single parent of 6 children who eventually became a nurse in New York City.
-Growing up as a immigrant was challenging as I had to navigate two worlds, outside was American and inside our home it was Jamaican complete with rice and peas and stew chicken every Sunday.
+Hi, I'm Racquel.
+I was born in Jamaica and came to the United States at 5 years old and was raised in The Bronx, NY.
+My mom was a single parent of 6 children who persevered and became a nurse in New York City.
+Growing up as a immigrant was challenging as I had to navigate two worlds, with the outside being American but inside our home being Jamaican, complete with rice and peas and stew chicken every Sunday.

-I was always the one my friends would come to talk to about whatever problems they were having, you could say I've been a counselor since I was around age 10.
+I was always the one my friends would come to talk to about whatever problems they would have, so you could say I've been a counselor since I was 10.

-In addition to being a therapist, I love writing, reading, cooking, spending time with my family and friends and listening to music especially Prince, Beyonce, Lizzo, Megan thee Stallion and Rihanna and dancing.
+In addition to being a therapist, I love writing, reading, cooking, spending time with my family and friends, listening to music especially Prince, Beyonce, Lil Kim , Megan thee Stallion and Rihanna and dancing.
+I also will occasionally tell people to "kiss mi bottom", lol.
 I look forward to helping you to shut down your inner critic and live your best life.